-This year’s celery crop was a culinary failure though.
-The flavor was so strong and bitter, I didn’t dare chance even a soup with it.
+But this year’s celery crop was a culinary failure though.
+The flavor was so strong and bitter, I didn’t dare chance making soup with it.
 But instead of cutting it down in favor of say, spinach, I let it grow into its natural form.
 At that point, I pretty much ignored it.

-I set the paring knife down, grabbed my camera gear, (shutting out the lazy thought, “Oh, I’ll shoot it tomorrow”) and headed outside.
+I set the paring knife down and grabbed my camera gear.
+I ignored the lazy thought, “Oh, I’ll shoot it tomorrow” and headed outside.

-I think this is so true in anything we attempt in life.
+I think this is true in anything we attempt in life, don’t you think?